-The owner of the land at site GT19, Robert Butler, does not want to sell it for a Traveller and Gypsy site.
+It is my understanding that the owner of the land at site GT19, Robert Butler, does not want to sell it for a Traveller and Gypsy site.
 Therefore a Compulsory Purchase Order (CPO) would be needed and Warwick District Council has said that a CPO could be used.
 This is in complete contravention of ministerial statements.